orenbenkiki/flameview/README.md

 * Size data may be float rather than only integer.
 This allows, for example, to directly use wall clock time, in seconds, as the size measure.

+* Size data is optional.
+This allows attaching tooltip information to cells that don't have direct measurements (but have sub-cells that do).

 * The output is an interactive file, using HTML rather than SVG.
 As a result, there is no need to specify the size of the graph in advance.
 Instead it